MLDS-UN-ProjectTeam/MLDS2/README.md

 # MLDS-2
-Course's repository to be the source of truth for final term project deliverables.
+Teams's repository to be the source of truth for final term project deliverables.